zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridToolbarItem.md

 ## Methods

 ### name
-The name of the command.
-One of the predefined or a custom.
+The name of the toolbar command.
+Either a built-in ("cancel", "create" and "save") or custom.

 #### Returns
 `\Kendo\UI\GridToolbarItem`